 2.4.
 Discussion and Extensions.
 Standard MCMC methods do not address the problem solved by SIMCMC methods.
-Trans-dimensional MCMC methods [15] allow us to sample from a sequence of 'related' target distributions of different dimensions but require the knowledge of the ratio of normalizing constants between these target distributions.
-Simulated tempering and parallel tempering require all target distributions to be defined on the same space and rely on MCMC kernels to explore each target distribution; see [18] for a recent discussion of such techniques.
-As mentioned earlier in the introduction, ideas related to SIMCMC where a sequence of 'ideal' MCMC algorithms is approximated have recently appeared in statistics [17] and physics [21].
+Trans-dimensional MCMC methods [12] allow us to sample from a sequence of 'related' distributions but require the knowledge of the ratio of normalizing constants between different target distributions. and Simulated tempering and parallel tempering require all the target distributions to be defined on the same space and rely on MCMC kernels to explore each target distribution; see [15] for a recent discussion of such techniques.
+Ideas related to SIMCMC where a sequence of 'ideal' MCMC algorithms is approximated have recently appeared in physics [18] and statistics [14].
 However, contrary to these algorithms, the target distributions considered here are of increasing dimension and the proposed interacting mechanism is simpler.
-Whereas the equi-energy sampler [17] allows 'swap' moves between chains, we only use the samples of the sequence $\left\{\mathbf{X}n^{(i)}\right\}$ to feed $\left\{\mathbf{X}{n+1}^{(i)}\right\}$ but $\left\{\mathbf{X}{n+1}^{(i)}\right\}$ is never used to generate $\left\{\mathbf{X}n^{(i)}\right\}$.